Coronavirus (COVID-19) and Ray-Pec

 Panther Pride School-Age Child Care and the Shark’s Den at Shull Early Learning Center are closed until further notice.

-We will announce any closures or schedule changes through the same channels we use to communicate inclement weather closures.
+We will make announcements through the same channels we use to communicate inclement weather closures.
 Please be sure your information is up-to-date in order to receive email, telephone calls, and/or text messages.
 Contact your child’s school if you need to provide an updated email address.
+Watch for email communication from your child’s school and the District, as well as announcements on the District website or Facebook page.

 State hotline re: COVID-19